 Terry has just begun to work through the fourth reading manual in the five manual Turning Pages programme.
 He started learning to read just over two years ago, however the pandemic meant that it was difficult for Terry and John to continue coaching as they could no longer meet face to face, and online learning wasn’t an option for Terry.
 They are delighted to be able to continue to meet face to face once again as, outside of missing their reading sessions, they also enjoy the chance to have a coffee and ‘discuss’ Welsh and English rugby rivalry!

-Terry has found learning to read has impacted his daily life in positive ways.
+Terry has found learning to read has impacted his daily life in so many positive ways.
 He is now able to recognise words on food packaging in the supermarket for example and says, “I can now read those letters I receive from the council, my doctors and the hospital, I don’t have to ask anyone else to help me anymore.”
 But the biggest impact seems to have been on Terry’s confidence.
 “I wouldn’t have been able to sit and talk to you before this [learning to read].
 I am much more confident in myself now”.

 John says, “Terry has been so determined to learn.
 I support him in our sessions, but his progress is really all credit to him and the effort he puts in.
 He has been making great progress and I hope now we have moved out of the pandemic that we can keep moving forward.”